Vresse-sur-Semois The Little Switzerland of Namur

 🏛️ Antiquity and the Roman Road Network

-Contrary to the image of an impenetrable ancient Ardennes, the region of Vresse, and specifically the village of Membre, was perfectly integrated into the communication networks of the Roman Empire.
+Contrary to the image of an impenetrable ancient Belgian Ardennes, the Vresse region, and specifically the village of Membre, was perfectly integrated into the communication networks of the Roman Empire.

 The Reims-Cologne Roman Road

-The village developed along the Roman road connecting Reims (Durocortorum) to Cologne (Colonia Claudia Ara Agrippinensium), a vital axis for legion movement and trade.
+The village developed along the Roman road connecting Reims (Durocortorum) to Cologne (Colonia Claudia Ara Agrippinensium), a vital axis for the movement of legions and trade.

 Archaeological Findings